| Offshore business

 In addition, many go offshore for tax benefits.
 Some locales have zero income

 tax, zero inheritance tax, and zero corporate tax.
-Do criminals hide

 assets offshore?
 Yes, they do.
 Blackmailers, extortionists, drug dealers,